danoneata/probing-norms/README.md

 ## Evaluating a single model

-To evaluate the performance of a single model (let's say the Swin-V2 model, `swin-v2-ssl`), you have to follow the next steps.
+To evaluate the performance of a single model (let's say the Swin-V2 model, code as `swin-v2-ssl`), we have to perform three steps.

 **Feature extraction.**
 Extract the features for the ᴛʜɪɴɢs concepts: